asminpaudel141/java-100program/README.md

 # 93.Write a Java program to implement polymorphism
 # 94.Write a Java program to implement polymorphism
 # 95.Write a Java program to implement polymorphism
+# 96.Write a Java program to implement polymorphism